emmaalbertini/emmaalbertini.github.io/index.md

 </p>
 <p>
 WHY DON'T WE TRY TO DISCRETIZE SPACETIME?
-But you have correctly grasped the drawback that the continuum brings.
-If the molec- ular view of matter is the correct (appropriate) one, i.e., if a part of the universe is to be represented by a finite number of moving points, then the continuum of the present theory contains too great a manifold of possibilities.
+<i>But you have correctly grasped the drawback that the continuum brings.
+If the molec-
+ular view of matter is the correct (appropriate) one, i.e., if a part of the universe is to be represented by a finite number of moving points, then the continuum of the present theory contains too great a manifold of possibilities.
 I also believe that this too great is responsible